Manuel-Pickl/COVID-19-Vaccination/README.md

 # COVID-19 Vaccination around the World
-Share of the total population that received at least one vaccine dose
+Share of the total population that received at least one vaccine dose.